saqib1707/Command-Line-Chess-game-for-2-Players/README.md

 2.Make sure u have g++ compiler to run C++ programs.
 3.cd to the directory where u saved it and jst run using g++ command.

-Cheers...
+Future Plans ---Implementing AI to it so that it can be made into a fully fledged computer game..(for fun) Cheers...